€7 Per Lead on Meta Ads. Here's What Actually Changed.

 January 2026:

-Q1 is naturally strong for furniture.
-People are coming off the holidays, they’ve been sitting in their living rooms thinking about what they want to change.
-January tends to convert well in this category.
-Some of this result is the season doing its job.
+Q1 is seasonally strong for furniture.
+January converts well in this category.
+Some of this result is the season doing its job — not the audit.

-The AI layer doesn’t replace judgment — and I’d be suspicious of anyone who tells you it does.
-What it does is make the boring homework automatic, so when you sit down to make decisions, you’re working with complete information instead of guessing.
+The AI layer doesn’t replace judgment.
+It makes the boring homework automatic — so when you sit down to make decisions, you’re working with complete information instead of guessing.

 I still make every call.
-But I walk in prepared.
+But I walk in with all the data.

 This client is an Italian furniture brand — not named by agreement.
 All numbers are real.
 Q1 seasonality caveat stands.